 On December 2, 1998, the Company adopted its Stock Option Plan of 1998 (the 1998 Plan) which was amended and restated effective December 5, 2001, pursuant to which options to purchase a maximum of 85,000 shares of common stock may be granted to executives and key employees.
 Incentive stock options have been granted under this plan with an exercise price no less than fair market value of the stock on the date of grant.
-Outstanding options generally are exercisable for ten years from the date of grant, except for three grants totaling 12,700 options which are exercisable for a 5-year term.
-Outstanding options have expiration dates ranging from March 30, 2015 to September 21, 2021.
+Outstanding options generally are exercisable for ten years from the date of grant, except for two grants totaling 8,700 options which are exercisable for a 5-year term.
+Outstanding options have expiration dates ranging from December 2, 2018 to September 21, 2021.
 No additional options may be granted under this plan.

-There were no stock options granted in fiscal 2014 or in fiscal 2013.
-For fiscal year 2014 the Company recorded no stock option compensation expense.
-For fiscal year 2013, the Company recorded stock option compensation expense of \$2,271.
+There were no stock options granted in fiscal 2015 or in fiscal 2014.
+The Company recorded no stock option compensation expense in either fiscal year 2015 or fiscal year 2014.